SrgElephant/Schnucks-Coupon-Applier/README.md

   This program automates applying all of the digital coupons to a Schnucks account.
 Includes opening the web broswer, logging in, clipping coupons, and optionally sending an email with the updated coupon value.

-  Created with Ubuntu as the OS, and FIrefox as the broswer.
+  Created with Ubuntu as the OS, and Firefox as the web broswer.
 Two parts to this project:

 * Python Setup